(Now in Plain English)

 - be approved by the Canadian International Pharmacy Association

-We are NOT a DDoS Mitigation Service.
+- We are NOT a DDoS Mitigation Service.
 Yes, we have a lot of DDoS mitigation in place.
-No, this isn't here so that you can get cheap DDoS mitigation.
-You cannot use any services here if you are, have been or think you may be the direct target of a DDoS attack.
-Contact us instead for a referral to a real DDoS mitigation company.
-If you come on this system knowingly bringing a DDoS on your heels we shut down service (we may also wildcard your DNS to localhost and set the TTL on your zone out to a year.
-You've been warned).
+No, this isn’t here so that you can get cheap DDoS mitigation.
+Contact us first if you are, have been or think you may be the direct target of a DDoS attack.
+If we can’t handle your situation then we can refer you to somebody who can.
+If you come on this system knowingly bringing a DDoS on your heels we may shut down your service immediately.

 - Guaranteed Satisfaction or Money Back: for yearly billed DNS services (DNS Hosting, DNS Pro), easyPress and easyWEB – if you are dissatisfied you can ask for a full refund, any time, any reason.
 For a yearly service you get a refund of the year, for monthly service we will refund you 3-months fees.